 Autonomous Trucking And The Trucking Industry

 Truck drivers are the heart and soul of America.
 They are committed to making sure every corner of the U.S. map is stocked with the necessary resources and products they’re entrusted with hauling.
 Without them, we, the people of this country, would crumble.
-But recently, the news has been inundated with talk of autonomous trucks, from a successful Uber beer delivery last year to Elon Musk announcing Tesla is getting involved.
-So, what does all of this even mean?
+Recently, the news has been inundated with the discussion of autonomous trucks, from a successful Uber beer delivery in previous years, to Elon Musk announcing Tesla's involvement.
+So, what does all of this mean?
 What will this change in the trucking industry?
-Are you going to lose your jobs?
 How fast is this new autonomous truck going to hit the road?
-The future is coming at us fast and furiously, but let’s slow it down for a reality check.
+The future is coming at us fast and furiously, but let’s slow down to answer these questions realistically.

 Self-driving trucks?
-A few years back, that would have sounded like a thing right out of a science fiction movie.
+Decades ago, that would have sounded like a thing right out of a science fiction movie.
 Or maybe a horror film?
 But it’s real, and it’s happening.
 With the punch of an “engage” button, the “driver” can sit back and write the next American novel while the truck does all the actual work.
 These technologically outfitted trucks, complete with Advanced Driver Assistance Systems (ADAS) technology that includes self-driving software with updated radar, power steering, cruise control, automated gear changing, and a stereo camera, take control of the wheel.
 A specially trained driver, knowledgeable in all the new technology, will be required to stay in the cabin, just in case.
-While this is technology at one of the most advanced stages of our time, we still need to err on the side of caution when throwing a big self-driving truck out on an open road alongside other vehicles and their humans.
+While this is technology at one of the most advanced stages of our time, we still need to err on the side of caution when allowing a self-driving truck to share the open road alongside other vehicles and their drivers.

-Autonomous trucks are being experimented with as we speak.
-In fact, in October 2017, an Uber-owned start-up company called Otto, partnering with Budweiser, drove an autonomous truck down Interstate 25 for 120 miles to deliver 2,000 cases of beer.
+In October 2017, an Uber-owned start-up company called Otto, partnering with Budweiser, drove an autonomous truck down Interstate 25 for 120 miles to deliver 2,000 cases of beer.
 The truck driver assigned to this route from Ft.
 Collins, Colorado to Colorado Springs was merely a passenger on this mission.
 It went flawlessly, and there was no need for the driver to override anything.
 Instead, he got to hang out and enjoy the passing scenery.

 The trucking industry is buzzing big time over the autonomous trucks.
 Why?
 It comes down to the simple fact that there is a tremendous shortage of qualified truck drivers.
-Driver seat vacancies are totaling 48,000 and rising, expected to reach a driver deficit of over 240,000 by 2022, meaning the truck driver shortage isn’t looking to get any better soon.
-As the baby boomer truckers retire, there are not a lot of able-bodied replacements jumping in behind the wheel to take over.
-Maybe this new era of trucking is what’s needed to put a little excitement back into trucking careers and entice more qualified truckers to join in.
-However, the Bureau of Labor Statistics states employment growth is projected to remain average, at 5% over the next ten years.
+Maybe this new era of trucking is what’s needed to put a little excitement back into trucking careers and entice more qualified truckers to join.
+However, the Bureau of Labor Statistics states employment growth is projected to remain about the national average, at 6% by 2030.
 Heaviest employment opportunities will remain in the oil and gas industries.

 Another reason that may have prompted the industry to take a serious look into autonomous trucking is the trucking-related accidents and deaths, usually caused by mentally and physically fatigued drivers.
 The costs related to those accidents are astronomical, both financially and emotionally.
-Autonomous trucks could reduce the amount of driver fatigue by allowing the driver time to mentally rest a little more while the vehicle drives.
+Autonomous trucks could reduce the amount of driver fatigue by allowing drivers a slight break while the vehicle drives itself.

 “You are not going to see a truck without a driver in it for a long time,” Ted Scott, American Trucking Associations

 There are a lot of people out there whose livelihood, in whatever capacity, rely on the trucking industry.
 There are over 3.5 million truckers in the United States alone.
-It’s the No.1 job in 29 states.
-Compound that number that with the fact there is an enormous amount of people relying on the business of truckers in some way, whether it’s a truck stop business or the trucker’s family.
+It’s the Number 1 job in 29 states.
+Compound that with the fact the demand for drivers has only increased over the years, and we have yet to worry about any immediate job shortages.

 “We view self-driving trucks as the future, and we want to be a part of that,” James Sembrot, Anheuser-Busch senior director of logistics strategy

-Whether we like it or not, change happens, and there’s no way to stop it.
+Whether we like it or not, change happens.
 Trucking is no exception, and big brands are excited to get on board.
 The question remains, what type of impact will autonomous trucking have in the trucking industry?
-As with any drastic change, there are both the good and not so good effects.
+As with any drastic change, there are benefits and drawbacks.

 Slight chance of increased unemployment in the trucking sector should the trucks become completely self-driving.

 Definite security risks, which may actually benefit trucking employment.
 There are concerns about the vulnerability of autonomous trucks and whether or not they would be targets for hackers or terrorism.
-Rightfully so, considering how easily hackers can shut down a bunch of the major online destinations at once.
-If something like hacking happens with these self-driving trucks, if a driver is on board, he can jump in and override the program to regain control of the vehicle.
+Rightfully so, considering how easily hackers can impact various online destinations at once.
+If something like hacking occurs and a driver is on board, he or she can jump in and override the program to regain control of the vehicle.

 Inclement weather: Autonomous trucking has only been tested during optimal weather and road conditions.
-Further testing will be necessary before autonomous trucking becomes a real thing.
-At this point, we have no idea how the autonomous trucks will perform during weather-related incidents.
+Further testing will be necessary.
+At this point, we have no idea how the autonomous trucks will perform during extreme weather conditions.

 Fewer driver-related crashes: 2012 saw over 300,000 truck-related crashes that led to almost 4,000 deaths.
 Driver error caused virtually all of these.
-Autonomous trucks drastically reduce the chances of operator error.
+Autonomous trucks drastically reduce these chances of operator error.

-Solve the truck driver shortage issue: For every problem, a solution is created.
+Solve the truck driver shortage: For every problem, a solution is created.
 Trucking’s largest problem is the driver shortage.
 To combat that, autonomous trucks will do the jobs that aren’t being filled by people.
 That’s not to say that human bodies won’t still be necessary for the industry.